NetLogo/GIS-Extension/README.md

 to setup
   set cities-dataset gis:load-dataset "cities.shp"
-  ;; Since we only want to change how the "CAPITAL" property is mapped, we only need to specify that one change. gis:create-turtles-from-points-manual cities-dataset "cities" [["CAPITAL" "is-capital?"]] [
+  ;; Since we only want to change how the "CAPITAL" property is mapped, we only need to specify that one change. gis:create-turtles-from-points-manual cities-dataset cities [["CAPITAL" "is-capital?"]] [
     set shape "circle"
   ]
   ;; Each city turtle still has a name, country, and population set just like the non-manual version.